 What do they wish they had?

-Create a real persona of your target market.
+Use this information to create a profile of your target customer.
 Because you are selling to a person.
-People make buying decisions, people have needs; people have nuances and personalities.
+People make buying decisions; people have needs; people have nuances and personalities.
 You must understand the person, not the business.

 Targeting this way will make your marketing much more specific, more detailed and easier to relate to.

-Instead of “I target companies with 20-40 million in sales who want to grow”.
-You target “Business owners who aren’t getting enough out of their marketing and need new strategies to attract customers.”
+Therefore, instead of “I target companies with 20-40 million in sales who want to grow”., you target “Business owners who aren’t getting enough out of their marketing and need new strategies to attract customers.”

 Then you can get more specific in your targeting and explore a level deeper, getting into the why they don’t have it.